 Netflix itself admitted that it would have been extremely difficult to scale so much on its own data centers.
 It was in the process of shifting its huge streaming operations to AWS for all these years.
 In early January 2016, Netflix shut down its last data center which was used by their streaming service.
-Now there are eight times the users of Netflix as compared to those present in 2008.
+Now, there are eight times more users for Netflix as compared to those present in 2008.
 This represents the phenomenal growth of Netflix over the years.

 Do you know why Netflix took seven years to shift to Amazon?
 They rebuilt their entire software platform to leverage AWS cloud network to the maximum.
-‘Chaos Monkey’ is a series of tools developed by Netflix to reduce damage in case of disruptions.
-On the Christmas Eve of 2012 the company suffered a streaming failure and at the time it was on a single Amazon region.
-They have since invested heavily in disaster recovery.
-Now, Netflix mainly operates on Oregon, Northern Virginia and Dublin regions.
-Suppose one of these regions goes down then Netflix redirects the traffic to other available regions within a moment’s notice.
-The company has many backups of all data which is stored in Amazon itself.
+‘Chaos Monkey’ is a series of tools developed by Netflix to reduce damage in the case of disruptions.
+On the Christmas Eve of 2012, the company suffered a streaming failure and at the time it was on a single Amazon region.
+Since then, they have invested heavily in disaster recovery.
+Now, Netflix mainly operates in Oregon, Northern Virginia, and Dublin regions.
+What if one of these regions goes down?
+In this case, Netflix redirects the traffic to other available regions within a moment’s notice.
+The company has enough backups of all data which is stored in Amazon itself.

-Today Netflix is the 10th largest internet company in the world.
-Are you aware that during peak traffic hours more than one-third of North American internet traffic goes through Netflix’s systems?
-“Supporting such rapid growth would have been extremely difficult out of our own data centers; we simply could not have racked the servers fast enough,” Netflix’s blog post says.
+Today, Netflix is the 10th largest Internet company in the world.
+Are you aware that during the peak traffic hours more than one-third of North American Internet traffic goes through Netflix’s systems?
+‘Supporting such rapid growth would have been extremely difficult out of our own data centers; we simply could not have racked the servers fast enough,’ Netflix’s blog post says.